Duncan A. McMillan

 DWI Sentencing Levels

-There are five levels of punishment for Driving While Impaired in North Carolina.
-Level 1 is the most severe punishment, and Level 5 is the least severe punishment.
-The Level of punishment is determined based on a sentencing hearing at which the Judge makes findings regarding the existence of grossly aggravating factors, aggravating factors, and mitigating factors.
+Effective December 1, 2011, there will be six levels of punishment for Driving While Impaired in North Carolina.
+Since 1983, there have been five levels of punishment for Driving While Impaired, with Level 1 being the most severe punishment.
+The Legislature has amended the Driving While Impaired Statute to include a sixth punishment level, Level A1.
+The level of punishment is determined based on a sentencing hearing in which the judge makes findings regarding the existence of Grossly Aggravating Factors, Aggravating Factors, and Mitigating Factors.

 Grossly Aggravating Factors